aadennis/PowerShell/MusicTheory/GoogleTTSSandbox/Node/readme.md

 Node: Using Google Cloud Text-To-Speech libraries
 ===

+### Description
+Yet another text-to-speech console app, this time based on the Google TTS engine.
+Dependencies: nodejs.
+I have not yet confirmed if you must be logged into your Google developer account to use the TTS engine.

 ### Parameters

-Parameter 0: this is always the argument 'node'
+Parameter 0: This is always the argument 'node'.
 Parameter 1: The called script.
 Mandatory.
 Parameter 2: The FQPN of the text to convert to speech.
 Do not use quotes at the start and end.
 The last character should be followed by a CR/LF, else I find the speech is truncated.
 (TODO - fix that programmatically).
 Mandatory.
 Parameter 3: The FQPN of the mp3 file to be created or overwritten.
 Mandatory.